pvarentsov/nestjs-pg-notify/README.md

 The functionality is similar to the Redis Pub/Sub, but has its own features and limitations.

-The [References](#References) section contains links that may be useful to familiarize with the PostgreSQL asynchronous notification model.
+The [References](#References) section contains links that may be useful to familiarize with the PostgreSQL asynchronous notifications.

 ### Custom transporter